Seagrass Ecosystem Accounting

 Step 6: Apply monetary valuation (optional)

 For countries compiling monetary accounts, apply the valuation methods in Section 3.4 to convert physical service flows into monetary values.
-Use current carbon market prices or social cost of carbon for sequestration services (Section 3.4.1), replacement costs or avoided damage approaches for coastal protection (Section 3.4.2), and production function or resource rent methods for fisheries contribution (Section 3.4.3).
+Use current carbon market prices or social cost of carbon for sequestration services (Section 3.4.1), replacement costs or avoided damage approaches for coastal protection (Section 3.4.2), and the biomass-provisioning default (or documented production function/resource rent partitioning) for fisheries contribution (Section 3.4.3).
 Ensure consistency with carbon prices used in other blue carbon accounts and with discount rates used in national accounts.
-Record monetary values in the monetary ecosystem services supply-use table following SEEA EA Chapter 9 guidance.
+Record monetary values in the monetary ecosystem services supply-use table (SEEA EA Table 9.3).

 Step 7: Compile asset valuation and degradation accounts